jmdevy/jmdevy.github.io/_posts/2025-1-14-focus-app.markdown

 ## **The App**
 Visit the [app](https://jmdevy.github.io/focus/) and try it out.
 I ended up deviating from the wireframe once I actually got into building it out.

+Instead of a "frequency" dropdown, I went with a multi-selection radio element where you can select multiple days where you want the task to show up as a todo.